gbmitchell/math4610/HW3/problem_2.md

     eabs/L1 norm of x = L1 erel = 0.068

 The output displays the values of the exact vector x and its approximation vector y.
-The error vector e = x-y and the L1-norm of the vector e represents the absolute error, in this case L1-eabs = 0.438.
+The error vector e = x-y and the L1-norm of the vector e represents the absolute error, the absolute error divided by the L1-norm of x is the relative error and in this case L1-erel = 0.068.

 **Implementation/Code:** The following is the code for vectorErrorRelativeL1()